Monday, February 29, 2016

 View from our Room

-After getting settled in, we went to Long Horn Steak House 3810 Gulf Shores Parkway Gulf Shores (251-96793480) for supper.
-We all ordered from the flavorful under 500 calories menu.
-We each ordered Renegade Sirloin 6 oz at $11.99 it came with fresh vegetables or green beans and a garden salad with raspberry vinaigrette dressing.
+After getting settled in, we went to Long Horn Steak House, 3810 Gulf Shores Parkway, Gulf Shores (251-96793480), for supper.
+We all ordered from the flavorful under-500-calorie menu.
+We each ordered a 6-oz Renegade Sirloin for $11.99.
+It came with fresh vegetables or green beans and a garden salad with raspberry vinaigrette dressing.

-I ordered unsweetened ice tea with lemon, everyone else ordered water.
-With tip, we each spent $20.00.
+I ordered unsweetened iced tea with lemon, and everyone else ordered water.
+With the tip, we each spent $20.00.
 (My sister and I had leftovers for the next day.)

-After dinner, we went to Target, which was in the shopping center behind Long Horn restaurant.
-Located at 3820 Gulf Shores Parkway Gulf Shores Al.
+After dinner, we went to Target, located at 3820 Gulf Shores Parkway, Gulf Shores, Alabama, in the shopping center behind the Longhorn restaurant.

-Everyone bought something to eat to take back to the condo.
-I bought couple frozen dinners, some Jergens tanning lotion.
+Everyone bought food to take back to the condo.
+I bought a couple of frozen dinners and some Jergens tanning lotion

-We played dominos until about 10 P.M. we were all tired from the long trip.
+We played dominoes until about 10 P.M.
+We were all tired from the long trip.

-My sister and I slept in the front bedroom, which was very noisy, people coming, going, and noisy from the wind.
+My sister and I slept in the front bedroom, which was very noisy, with people coming and going and noise from the wind.

 Day 2: Monday, April 23, 2012

-The next morning I ate a granola bar, took a shower, Paula, and I walked up the beach almost to the pier while Becky, and Teresa lay on the beach.
-It was still very cool, and windy.
-Becky called on the cell phone, said she and Teresa was leaving,
+The following day, I ate a granola bar and showered; Paula and I walked up the beach almost to the pier while Becky and Teresa lay there.
+It was still very cool and windy.
+Becky called on the cell phone, said she and Teresa were leaving,

-I told Becky to wait for Paula and I for we were almost back to the condo.
+I told Becky to wait for Paula and me, as we were almost back to the condo.

-We all took shower to get the sand off and we got ready to go out for supper.
+We all took showers to get the sand off and got ready to go out for supper.

-We went to Lulu’s Restaurant located at 200 east twenty-fifty avenue Gulf Shores Al 36542, located just off Al-59 at the intercostals Waterway and Homeport Marina.
+We went to Lulu's Restaurant at 200 East Twenty-Fifty Avenue, Gulf Shores, AL 36542, just off Al-59 at the Intracoastal Waterway and Homeport Marina.

-Teresa and I ordered Lulu’s Famous Fish Sandwich Blacken with Lulu’s wow sauce and chips $12.95 with ice tea.
-Becky ordered grilled chicken quesadilla (jack cheddar cheese and sautéed peppers and onions served with Lulu’s sassy Salas and sour Cream) for $9.95 and Paula ordered Seafood Platter.
+Teresa and I ordered Lulu's Famous Fish Sandwich, Blackened with Lulu's wow sauce, and chips for $12.95 with iced tea.
+Becky ordered a grilled chicken quesadilla (jack cheddar cheese, sautéed peppers, and onions served with Lulu's sassy Salads and sour Cream) for $9.95, and Paula ordered a Seafood Platter.

-Teresa ordered appetizer of smoked Tuna Dip $7.95 (never seen the inside of a can) and she ordered Lula’s Favorite Margarita $10.00.
-(The margarita contained Sauza Tres Generaciones organic Tequila, patron Citronge orange liqueur, and five freshly squeezed limes.)
+Teresa ordered an appetizer of smoked Tuna Dip for $7.95 (she had never seen the inside of a can) and Lula's Favorite Margarita for $10.00.
+(The margarita contained Sauza Tres Generaciones organic Tequila, Patron Citronge orange liqueur, and five freshly squeezed limes.)

-Some local was singing and playing music, which Paula said she did not like.
+Some locals were singing and playing music, which Paula said she did not like.

-We looked around in the gift shop; Becky bought Steve a tee shirt.
+We looked around in the gift shop; Becky bought Steve a T-shirt.
 We rode up to Tanger Outlet but did not get out.
-We then went to Wal-mart where I bought some strawberries, cool whip, bananas, and cake.
+We then went to Walmart, where I bought some strawberries, Cool Whip, bananas, and cake.

-Paula bought a Yahtzee game and when we arrived back to our condo, we played dominos and Yahtzee until about 10 P.M.
+Paula bought a Yahtzee game, and when we returned to our condo, we played dominoes and Yahtzee until about 10 P.M.

-The wind had died down some and the neighbors were not quite so noisy.
+The wind had died, and the neighbors were not quite so noisy.

 Lulu's